hexian000/neosocksd/API.md

 **Description**

 Run Lua code on another neosocksd.
 This function returns immediately.
-On failure, the invocation is lost.
+In case of failure, the invocation is lost.

 ### _G.NDEBUG